 Mingus Park Pool

-Nestled in the middle of a wonderful Mingus Park
+Nestled in the middle of wonderful Mingus Park

 Open Year Round

 Open year round for different types of swimming, they support a wonderful Lap Swim Program, summer programs for children to learn how to swim, and for families to have fun together.
-Mingus Park Pool is also the aquatic center for Marshfield High School's swim team, Gold Coast swim team, and the newly formed Southwestern Oregon Community College swim team.
+Mingus Park Pool is also the aquatic center for Marshfield High School's swim team and the Gold Coast swim team.

 Mingus Park Pool was first established in 1949.
 The swimming pool was redone in 1998 through donations from Mrs. Vera Richter.
 The Mingus Park Pool Bath House was rebuilt in 1999 from general obligation bonds.
 The pool is a public infrastructure maintained and operated by a private group organization, Mingus Park Pool Management.
 The pool is 25 yards by 45 feet, 6 lanes, 3.5-8 feet in depth and is heated to between 81 and 83 degrees F (27-28 C).